Augmentative and Alternative Communication (AAC) Evaluations

-At Pediatric Therapeutic Services (PTS), we’re changing this status quo.
-We’re making AAC-trained speech/language pathologists available to school districts to identify and meet students’ specific needs in convenient, cost-effective ways.
-Our approach means you don’t have to choose between serving your students and meeting your budget.
+At Pediatric Therapeutic Services (PTS), we’re working hard to change this status quo.
+We’re making AAC-trained speech-language pathologists more accessible and available to identify and meet students’ specific needs in convenient, cost-effective ways.

-Anyone struggling to bridge a gap between her or his communication abilities and communication needs is a candidate for AAC intervention.
-But most commonly, AAC services support people living with severe expressive or mixed receptive-expressive communication disorders. (“Expressive” refers to communicating one’s own ideas and feelings; “receptive” refers to understanding other people’s communication.)
+These services usually support people living with severe expressive or mixed receptive-expressive communication disorders. (“Expressive” refers to communicating one’s own ideas and feelings; “receptive,” to understanding other people’s communication.)

-Severe communication disorders increase the difficulty students experience with educational tasks non-affected students and teachers may take for granted, including:
+Severe communication disorders affects how students engage in every single academic task.
+Common everyday tasks other students and teachers may take for granted, including:

-- Expressing their thoughts, their feelings, and even their basic needs, orally or in writing
+- Expressing needs, thoughts, and feelings, orally or in writing

 - Comprehending what other people say or write

-- Asking questions about things they don’t understand
+- Asking questions about what they don’t understand

 - Solving problems

-What AAC Systems Are and How They Improve Students’ Quality of Life
+How AAC Systems Improve Students’ Quality of Life

 AAC systems may be unaided (using nothing but the student’s own body) or aided (using external equipment).
-All AAC systems contain four components:
+All AAC systems integrate four components:

 - Visual-graphic symbols – Representations of thoughts and feelings.
 Examples include:

-- Communication aids – Tools and devices used to express ideas, emotions, needs, and wants.
+- Communication aids – Tools and devices to express ideas, emotions, needs, and wants.
 Examples include:

-- natural aids like facial expressions, gestures, or sign language
+- Natural aids (facial expressions, gestures, sign language)

-- external tools like symbol boards, picture notebooks, or electronic solutions like speech-generating devices (SGDs) that match symbol selection with voice output
+- External tools (symbol boards, picture notebooks, or electronic solutions like speech-generating devices matching symbol selection with voice output)

-- Message selection techniques – Ways the student chooses what he or she wants to express.
+- Message selection techniques – Ways students choose what they want to express.
 Examples include:

-- simple or complex partner-assisted scanning (in which the student chooses from possibilities presented by a partner)
+- Simple or complex partner-assisted scanning (the student chooses from possibilities presented by a partner)

-- Strategies – Systematic methods for using all of an AAC system’s elements to enhance communication.
+- Strategies – Systematic methods for using a system’s elements to enhance communication.
+Examples include: